LauchieHarvey/TruiiFileFolderExplorer/README.md

 I have got all of the containers I need.
 Now I need to get them communicating with eachother.

-I also need to streamline the production build process so it's easy for you to setup.
+I need to streamline the production build process so it's easy for you to setup.

+I am still debating whether I made the right call to have the React code in a separate container to the ASP.NET server.
+It makes the production workflow a bit tricky since the ASP.NET server needs the output from the frontend build process.
 I think it's at a decent place now though, so I'll be focusing on the development environment until I get a near-complete project.

 I'm quite familiar with docker and docker-compose, but it's the first time I've created a docker-compose.yml file from scratch by myself.
 It is a good learning experience.
 I'm also seizing the opportunity to experiment with [Bun](https://bun.sh).

+## Database Schema

 ## User Guide

 ### System Limitations

+## Future Development Plans